Cina Lawson: Digital transformation in the public sector

 In 2021, Lawson launched the Togolese Digital Agency (Agence Togo Digitale ATD) to foster the emergence of a digital innovation eco-system in Togo.
 This agency launched Public Service, the national platform for all national public services, and Togo Voyage, the official website for all travel in and out of Togo.

 International Memberships

 Lawson is a member of the World Bank Group's Advisory Council on Gender and Development, which is the main external consultative body helping the World Bank Group promote gender equality.
-She also sits on the Board of Directors of Innovations for Poverty Action, a anti-poverty research and policy nonprofit.
+She also sits on the Board of Directors of Innovations for Poverty Action, an anti-poverty research and policy nonprofit.
 In November 2022, she joined CEGA's External Advisory Board, which advises CEGA on high-level strategy, fundraising, and partnership development for a two-year renewable term.